tooxie/shiva-server/README.rst

   of the track's title.
 * title: The title of the track.
 * uri: The URI of this resource's instance.
+* stream_uri: The URI to access the file, according to the MEDIA_DIRS setting.

 Filtering